This isn't just free food. It's a movement to end waste — block by block.

 None of these need a campaign, a non-profit, or a permit.
 Just neighbors with a phone and 30 seconds to spare.

 SetupA quiet residential block decided to try Food Finder together for one weekend.
-Eleven households opted in.
+Eight households opted in.

 "We didn't organize a thing.
 Everyone just posted what they had and walked over to get it."